CODE OF BUSINESS CONDUCT

 The Company is committed to establish, maintain, and regularly evaluate the effectiveness of a business-wide internal control system including, but not limited to, detailed procedures for purchasing and sales functions, inventory controls, accounting, financial reporting and disclosure.
 Appropriate guidelines for the internal control system and the disclosure controls and procedures are defined within relevant policies and work instructions.

 Relationships with Government Officials, Customers, Suppliers and Partners

-These relationships should be conducted in compliance with international and local law, including relevant anti-corruption laws.
+These relationships should be conducted in compliance with international and local law, including relevant anti-bribery and anti-corruption laws.
 All Personnel are prohibited from giving anything of value, directly or indirectly, to government officials or political candidates in order to obtain or retain business.
-It is strictly prohibited to make illegal payments to government officials of any country.
+It is strictly prohibited to make illegal payments of any value to government officials of any country.
+This includes payment of "facilitation payments" which are small payments or gifts made as common practice in some countries to obtain approvals, permits, etc more speedily.
+The Company promotes measures to eliminate these types of payment.
 These requirements apply to all Personnel, agents, and joint venture companies, no matter where they are doing business.
-Personnel authorised to engage agents must ensure that they are reputable and, through appropriate contractual arrangements, are expected to comply with the Code when conducting business on the Company’s behalf.
+Personnel authorized to engage agents must ensure that they are reputable and, through appropriate contractual arrangements, are expected to comply with the Code when conducting business on the Company’s behalf.